Peers Reaching Out and Modeling Intervention

 This course was developed by the University of Texas Southwestern Medical Center, in collaboration with the Centers for Disease Control and Prevention (CDC).

-To access the course, you will need to enter or create your HIP e-Learning Center
+To access the PROMISE e-Learning courses, you will need to enter or create your HIP e-Learning Center

 Research and Development